matt-newman/advent-of-code-2020/thoughts.md

 I'm immediately worried about this, tracking down a single corrupt entry :/ ...
 I'm tired so going to bed, won't get to look at this for the next couple of days.

 So, a strange way of possibly trying this is to brute force it, simply run the program in a loop which changes a single jmp or nop in turn and reruns the program.

+# Day 9
+## Part 1:
+This was relatively straightforward/easy.

+## Part 2:
+This seems much tougher, the brute force would involve something like:

+forEach item add the next item until we're over the total or we've equalled it, if over, move on to the next item and repeat